jamieqianhui/jamieqianhui.github.io/_posts/2022-03-06-Exponential-Smoothing-in-R.markdown

 **For multiplicative seasonality**
 Multiplying by 1 shows no initial cylic effect and we need `L` of them, so the first `L` values of `C` are set to 1

+Depending on how many aspects like trend and seasonality is included, sometimes, this method is called single, double or triple exponential smoothing.

+Triple exponential smoothing with the base equation, plus trend an seasonality is also called Winter's Method, or Holt-Winters.
 To be continued... (need to prepare for my mid-terms and will complete this post after that!)